 If you’re taller than average or have long arms, you may want to use a longer horse bow than a shorter one.
 Or if you shot using a finger draw, you may as well prefer a longbow since longer bows give less finger pinch.

-The cons, longer bows are more difficult to wield on a horse, and they are slower to shot and less accurate than shorter bows.
+The cons, longer bows are more challenging to wield on a horse, and they are slower to shot and less accurate than the shorter ones.

-For those who shot using a thumb draw may prefer a short bow since a thumb draw doesn’t have a problem with their fingers become fatigue as thumb drawers used their thumb not fingers to hook the string.
+Those who shot using a thumb draw may prefer a short bow since a thumb draw doesn’t have a problem with their fingers become fatigued as thumb drawers used their thumb, not fingers to hook the string.

-The problem with a short horse bow liest in the angel that it creates when you draw the bowstring using your fingers.
+The problem with short horse bows lies in the angel that it creates when you draw the bowstring using your fingers.

-Draw weight (or called poundage) is another important indicator when you are going to buy a bow; you need to ensure that the bow is not too heavy for you.
+Draw weight (or called poundage) is another important factor to consider; you need to ensure that the bow is not too heavy for you.

-If the bow is too heavy then you would be overbowed when you draw which can seriously affect your shooting accuracy and cause injury.
+If the bow is too heavy, you would be overbowed when you draw, which can seriously affect your shooting accuracy and cause injury.

 In many cases, it’s better to pick a bow that is too light than too heavy.

 Most mounted archers, especially beginners, use recurve bows since they are easier to use.
 Meanwhile, seasoned archers often use straight-limbed bows sparsely in a tournament.

 There are two types of recurves: static and working.
 A working recurve does not uncurl when you draw it, whereas a static recurve bow stays still when you draw it.